sunnyelf828/SelfDrivingCar-P2-TrafficSignClassifer/README.md

 ##### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+Before the model is trained, as the traffic sign classes are biased, **augment** is needed to improve the model performance.
+Common data augmentation techniques include rotation, translation, zoom, flips, and/or color perturbation.
+These techniques will be used individually or combined.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I **convert the images to grayscale** because in case with traffic signs, the color is unlikely to give any performance boost.
+Then, I **normalize the image** data to reduce the number of shades to increase the performance of the model.

-Here is an example of a traffic sign image before and after grayscaling.

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-The difference between the original data set and the augmented data set is the following ...

 ##### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.